bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/CustomizingTheConfiguration.rst

    Depending on the type of the ACL, the regular expressions can be either resource names, paths or console commands.

-   Since Bareos :index:`Version >= 16.2.4 <pair: bareos-16.2.4; ACL: strict regular expression handling>` regular expression are handled more strictly.
+   Since Bareos :sinceVersion:`16.2.4: ACL: strict regular expression handling` regular expression are handled more strictly.
 Before also substring matches has been accepted.